River Thames, beech woods, pubs & alpacas

 The walk starts beside the Thames in Henley, goes down one of Henley's most ancient streets, out into a broad valley, to the church and first pub at Rotherfield Greys.
 It then goes to the church at Rotherfield Peppard, and thereafter it is fields, beech woods and small villages.

-This walk does not suffer from a shortage of refreshment stops and includes three pubs ideally located for the lunch stop, plus others.
+As at the latest walk update, there remain at least two pubs located close to mid-walk for your lunch stop, plus others at walk-end.
 The walk also includes an alpaca farm just outside Whitchurch where you can watch hundreds of alpacas grazing in the fields, a true highlight towards the end of the walk.

 On the final leg the walk then carries on to the Whitchurch parish church beside the Thames, to the toll bridge over the Thames, and finally into Pangbourne for a last refreshment stop.